ruisu-iwnl/email-sender/README.md

 # Flask Email Sender

-simple flask app to send email to multiple applicants.
+automation tool to send email to multiple recipients. can be useful for mass recruitment, mass group message.

 ## Setup